halt9k/map-data/README.md

 - Maps use Mercurial projection, one of maps utilizes two layers (=regions).
 GeoPandas makes both layers and projections very easy to use.

 - Properly placing labels on map, however, was trickier.
-There exists SO solution which was not usable, I tried to test lens approach to prevent from Europe being overlapped.
+There exists SO solution which was not usable, I tried to test lens approach to prevent Europe being overlapped.

 <p float="left">
   <img src="https://raw.githubusercontent.com/halt9k/map-data/master/Test/Output_examples/en/map_world_leaders.png" width="400" align="Center"/>